bwire40/bwire40/README.md

 #### Design and development

 I'm Bwire from Kenya, and I do design and development.
-I really enjoy learning new technologies, languages, and frameworks such as React and Django.
+I enjoy learning new technologies, languages, and frameworks like React and Laravel.
 I also work well with WordPress.

 Skills: LARAVEL / REACT/ REACT NATIVE / JS / HTML / CSS

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Laravel / React Native
-- 👯 I’m looking to collaborate on Javascript and php projects
+- 👯 I’m looking to collaborate on Javascript and PHP projects
 - 📫 How to reach me: emmanuelbwire80@gmail.com